saeed4u/hotelish-api/readme.md

 To install frontend dependencies, run **npm i** from the **frontend** directory.
 The base url for API calls is stored in src/environments/environment.ts file.
 Please change it to reflect the backend's url and port.

 This task uses **clean code** by employing *request - validation - controller - service - repo - model* at the backend where possible and *repository pattern(cache before network)* at the frontend.
-It also relies heavily on dependency injection.
+Both backend and frontend rely heavily on dependency injection.

+I used RxJS for some part of the frontend